 Milk: substitute the cow's milk with non-dairy milk like soy, oat, coconut, etc. Using something sweetened is fine since this is a cookie recipe.

-Can I make vegan peanut butter cookies?
+Can I make vegan cookies?

 Here are the vegan substitutions you must make: